-As an investment company registered with the SEC, the HIT is subject to certain derivatives risk management program and reporting requirements if the HIT fails to qualify for a "limited derivatives users" exception.
+As an investment company registered with the SEC, the HIT is subject to certain derivatives risk management program and reporting requirements if the HIT fails to qualify as a "limited derivatives user" pursuant to Rule 18f-4 under the Investment Company Act.
 The HIT currently avails itself of this exception, but, in the event this is no longer the case, the above-mentioned requirements may limit the ability of the HIT to use derivatives as part of its investment strategies and may increase the cost of the HIT's investments and cost of doing business, which could adversely affect Participants.